litestar-org/litestar/docs/usage/exceptions.rst

 Exceptions and exception handling
 =================================

-Starlite define a base exception called :class:`StarliteException <starlite.exceptions.StarliteException>` which serves as a basis to all other exceptions.
+Litestar define a base exception called :class:`litestarException <litestar.exceptions.litestarException>` which serves as a basis to all other exceptions.

-In general, Starlite will raise two types of exceptions:
+In general, Litestar will raise two types of exceptions:

 - Exceptions that arise during application init, which fall
 - Exceptions that are raised as part of the normal application flow, i.e.